opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 Local file system path to Google Cloud Platform service accounts credentials file.

 The credentials is used to access GCS urls.
-When using GCS from outside of the bucket cluster you need to provide a path the the service credentials.
-Environment variables in the path is resolved.
+When using GCS from outside of Google Cloud you need to provide a path the the service credentials.
+Environment variables in the path are resolved.

 This is a path to a file on the local file system, not an URI.